Skip to content

 A strong audit often avoids two expensive mistakes: rebuilding everything when it is unnecessary, or keeping alive the exact piece that will continue to create risk after the redesign.

-Security Audit Website Security Hardening Cybersecurity
+Security Audit Website Security Check Website Security Checklist Hardening Cybersecurity